dxwc/turk-system/phase_I_report/phase_I_report.md

 ### Use Case: View account closing status information
 #### Brief Description

-+ Visitor can see if their account has been closed
++ User can see if their account has been closed

 #### Initial Step-By-Step Description

-1. Visitor follow login button/link present on most page views including main
+1. User follow login button/link present on most page views including main
 2. If the account was submitted to be canceled it will display account has been terminated

 ### Use Case: Bid on any demand with promised timeline and money
 #### Brief Description